mitya-tsarev/Binary-Scalar-Products-Research/README.md

-# Correlating-Vectors-Research
+# Binary Scalar Products Research
-Research about applying correlation inequality to particular combinatorial problem
+Research about applying correlation inequality and other methods to a particular combinatorial problem